 There are even a number of friendly staff working at the West Yellowstone Visitor Centre on hand to help you.
 Not only will they be able to make suggestions, but they will also happily check availability, make reservations, and do anything else they can to make your stay as enjoyable as possible.

-3. Cody, best place to stay near Yellowstone Regional Airport
+3. Cody, where to stay in Yellowstone East Entrance

 For starters, it is the location of Yellowstone Regional Airport, the busiest airport in the area.
-This is perfect for travellers who prefer to fly to the park, as opposed to drive, as they will waste no time travelling between the airport and their accommodation.
+This is perfect for travelers who prefer to fly to the park, as opposed to driving, as they will waste no time traveling between the airport and their accommodation.

-However, for those who do choose to drive, it is the first major sign of civilisation most people travelling from the more built-up east will encounter.
+However, for those who do choose to drive, it is the first major sign of civilization most people traveling from the more built-up east will encounter.
 This makes it ideal to rest up after a long day on the road, to make sure you are truly ready for your upcoming adventure.

 It is also one of the largest towns near Yellowstone National Park, located roughly a 1-hour drive from the east entrance to the park.
 This makes it a perfect option for people who would rather have some more big town comforts after a long day of exploring the wilds of the park.

 Numerous bars, restaurants, hotels, and souvenir stores cater to the influx of tourists, which makes up the town’s primary source of income.
 As a result, people of all different tastes and budgets will have options available to cater to their needs.